rvanosnabrugge/SimpleCharts/README.md

 The Mendix SimpleCharts widget.
 ============

+> **This widget is based on a legacy library and is considered deprecated.
+It is not actively supported.
+It might work in Mendix 6, but it is not stable.
+If you want to contribute to the widget, or actively maintain it, please contact us!**
+>
+> **Please use the ChartJS widget ([AppStore](https://appstore.home.mendix.com/link/app/1712/Mendix/ChartJS-Widget)/[Github](https://github.com/mendix/ChartJS)) for chart requirements in your project.**

 The simple chart widget allows to rapidly create charts using the Modeler.
 The widget is designed to be easy to configure and should be up and running.

 -   Multiple chart rendering algorithms